 In summary, we have seen that both in terms of resource usage and measurement accuracy there is a clear advantage in using our method for setting the sampling rates when compared to other naïve solutions.
 This advantage comes from the network-wide approach to packet sampling.
 Indeed, the optimization method finds those links across the entire network, where the small OD pairs "manifest" themselves with a small amount of cross traffic from other large OD pairs.
-Several studies [21], [4] have shown that this is a general property of current network design, and we argue that the benefits are not limited to the specific network topology under consideration in this work.
+Several studies [2, 8] have shown that this is a general property of current network design.